 Answers to the most commonly asked questions.

 When you order a Credit Report, your applicant will be automatically sent an email requesting permission to share their credit information with you.
 The applicant will give permission by filling out a quick, online form.
-Once complete, you will be able to finalize your transaction and view your applicant’s full credit report and score through the Applicant Details tab on your dashboard.
+Once complete, you will be able to finalize your transaction and view your applicant’s full report through the Applicant Details tab on your dashboard.

 To accommodate this process and keep you informed every step of the way, we have built a robust tracking feature.
 You can monitor the status of each applicant via the pending application feature from your dashboard.
 Once all applicant(s) listed on the application have completed the authorization process, we will charge your credit card and make the report(s) available to you.

 As the Landlord/Agent, you do not need to collect the applicant's social security number if you are running a Premium package or standalone Credit report.
 You simply need to enter their full name and email address to submit a request via MyRental.
 We will email a request to your applicants, who will enter their information (including social security number) and provide consent to release their credit information to you.

 For the Basic package and other (non-credit) standalone reports, you will need to provide the applicant’s full name, email address, date of birth, social security number, address and income information.